vkuskova/ICDM-GNAVAR/BUNDLE_README.md

-# When Are Neural Interaction Discoveries Real? — Reproducibility Bundle
+# When Are Neural Interaction Discoveries Real?
+Reproducibility Bundle

 Reproducibility bundle for the ICDM 2026 submission *"When Are Neural Interaction Discoveries Real?
 Identifiability, Recoverability, and a Pre-Fit Diagnostic."*

 ## Reproduce every number in the paper (one notebook, no setup)

-1. Download **`RUN_ME.ipynb`** from this repository (open it, then click **Download** / **Raw**).
+1. Download **`ICDM2026_GNAVAR_pipeline.ipynb`** from this repository (open it, then click **Download** / **Raw**).
 2. Open it in Google Colab: [colab.research.google.com](https://colab.research.google.com) >
    **File > Upload notebook** > choose `RUN_ME.ipynb`.
-3. Click **Runtime > Run all**.
+3. Download gnavar-icdm-reproducibility.tar.gz.
+4. If running number verification only, no additional setup is required.
+If planning to re-run all experiments, connect to GPU.
+5. Run the first cell, upload the tarball when prompted.
+6. Run the second cell, verify numbers.

 That is the whole procedure.
-The notebook downloads the code and result files automatically, recomputes every reported number from the committed result files, and prints a `PASS`/`FAIL` line per claim, ending with `42/42 checks passed`.
+The notebook extracts contents of the tarball into \Contents directory, recomputes every reported number from the committed result files, and prints a `PASS`/`FAIL` line per claim, ending with `42/42 checks passed`.
 No GPU, no datasets, no Python install, no terminal; it finishes in well under a minute.

-*(If the automatic download is ever blocked, the notebook prints a one-line fallback: click **Download** on this page, upload the zip into the Colab session, and re-run the first cell.
-Everything else is unchanged.)*

 ### Re-running the experiments from scratch (optional, GPU)